 So what makes a good sandwich a really awesome sandwich?
 Is it the bread you hold in your hands while bringing the delicious sandwich filling to your mouth?
 Or is it the filling itself – the stuff it’s made of?

 While I do love a nice crusty soft hunk of bread, I’d say what’s in the sandwich is the winner with this recipe!
 It’s a little crunchy, and little sweet and savory, and a whole lotta yum!
+Add a homemade vegan burger bun and you’ve got an amazing plant-based sandwich!

 Pin now to save for later: